atrocore/atropim-docs/en/faq/general.md

 ## Can you manage more than just product information in AtroPIM?

 Yes, AtroPIM is a flexible and configurable business application.
 Any data can be stored and managed here.
 Use the Entity Manager to set up the entities that are still missing; these can e.g. be - product series, orders, contracts, customer master data, invoices, etc.

-If you also want to manage customer data, please use our CRM module together with PIM in a AtroCore instance!